Shingles and chickenpox (Varicella-zoster virus)

 Varicella-zoster immune globulin (VariZIG) is a substance that mimics the normal immune response against the varicella-zoster virus.
 It is used to protect high-risk people who are exposed to chickenpox.
 Such groups include:

-- Pregnant women with no history of chickenpox who have not been previously immunized
+- Pregnant women with no history of chickenpox and who have not been previously immunized

 - Newborn infants whose mothers had signs or symptoms of chickenpox around the time of delivery (5 days before to 2 days after)

 - Hospitalized premature infants (born at = 28 weeks) whose mothers do not have evidence of immunity.